-(G) OUTL – Not available;
+(I) OUTL – Not available.
+For a CLR that is not an Aggregate Load Resource (ALR), this status can only be used when the Resource is Off-Line and unavailable with its energy consumption at zero;

-(H) ONFFRRRSL – Available for Dispatch of RRS when providing FFR, excluding Controllable Load Resources.
+(J) ONFFRRRSL – Available for Dispatch of RRS when providing FFR, excluding Controllable Load Resources.
 This Resource Status is only to be used for Real-Time telemetry purposes;